 - For organisations that publish a lot of content, there is always the risk of duplicating stories – or, even worse, publishing conflicting points of view.
 A thorough review of your existing content assets and careful management of the editorial calendar will optimise your publishing activity.
 The majority of Thought-Leading Brands (58%) always conduct a content audit before starting any new project.

 2. Seek out the white space

 - Do you know what your competitors are saying?
-Over half of the Thought-Leading Brands (53%) always evaluate their plans against their competitors’ content to ensure there’s differentiation.
+Over half of the Thought-Leading Brands (53%) always evaluate their plans against their competitors’ content to

 3. Involve your clients